 Many within Nigeria are asserting that the government has only ‘woken up’ to the kidnapping of the hundreds of schoolgirls because of global outcry.
-New claims that some members of the Nigerian government share the anti-Christian sentiments of Boko Haram have emerged since the group’s abduction of hundreds of schoolgirls, most of whom were Christians and remain missing one month after the incident.
+New claims that some members of the Nigerian government share the anti-Christian sentiments of an extremist group that is located primarily in Northern Nigeria More have emerged since the group’s abduction of hundreds of schoolgirls, most of whom were Christians and remain missing one month after the incident.

 “Many Nigerians will tell you that they don’t trust the military.
-Some of the military and police have sympathies with Boko Haram,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
+Some of the military and police have sympathies with an extremist group that is located primarily in Northern Nigeria More,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
 “Most of the police are Muslim, and some of them are sympathizers with the insurgents.”

 Dali said many of the parents are “disappointed in the government and wondering if they will ever get their girls back,” especially since they have not received any consultation and claim the government is treating them as if the abduction never happened, aside from a visit from the Governor of Borno State immediately after the incident.

-Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said that the government’s complicity with Boko Haram is to blame for the lack of military resistance.
-He said he understands the seriousness of his allegations, but said they are all true because Boko Haram has “infiltrated all of the cabinets of the government.”
+Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said that the government’s complicity with an extremist group that is located primarily in Northern Nigeria More is to blame for the lack of military resistance.
+He said he understands the seriousness of his allegations, but said they are all true because an extremist group that is located primarily in Northern Nigeria More has “infiltrated all of the cabinets of the government.”

 Dali reported that parents are putting their hopes in international assistance instead.
 “The news of the international community coming has also raised their hopes, and they believe that justice will be found through the international community,” he said.